So you are ready to unleash your inner songwriter, and learn how to write a song? Welcome!

 Before you get into the ‘weird game’ of how to be a songwriter, take a few minutes to listen to what the late and great Harry Nilsson had to say (in a song of course!) about How To Write A Song:

 Nilsson wrote that song in 1976, and of course it is tongue-in-cheek.
 But it contains tips that are still relevant today.
-You are about to embark on a songwriting journey that has been travelled by thousands of others over countless years.
+You are about to embark on a songwriting journey and follow in the footsteps of giants.
 We still sing the songs of those who learned to communicate from the heart even after 50 or 60 years.
 So good luck!
 And remember this …

 All is fair in love and songwriting … Norah Jones

-Step 1: Get Started with Songwriting and Discover Your Motivation
+Step 1: Start Songwriting and Discover Your Motivation

 Start off by thinking about what kind of songs you like, and what sort of songs you want to write.
 They may be different things.
 Begin by thinking whether you want your song to be: personal; universal; happy-go-lucky; observational; romantic; socially aware; light-hearted; funny; angry; instrumental; anthemic; religious; or a protest.